 Writing common exception words - This is the second opportunity to practise spelling the focus common exception words for the week.
 Revisiting and regular spelling practice helps children to attain rapid recall.
 Encourage the children to identify the tricky part of the common exception word and either underline it or write it in a different colour.
 Write the word on the lines, saying each letter name as they write.

-Add the suffixes to the root words.
+Write the words.